substack/materialized-group-auth/readme.md

 If `by` is `null`, the operation will always succeed.

-* Users who have `role='mod'` can add and remove users without roles set.
+* Users who have a flag `'mod'` can add and remove users who are not mod/admin
-* Users who have `role='admin'` can add and remove mods and users without roles.
+* Users who have a flag `'admin'` can add and remove everyone

 The group `@` is special: members of this group are allowed to administer any other group.
 Inside the `@` group, mod/admin policies apply for adminsitration.